Pilot Site in Spotlight: Pori’s Stormwater Tree Solution

 – Stormwater runoff was earlier directed straight to stormwater ditches, not to the ground.
 The trees in the parking lot didn’t receive enough water to grow.
 In addition, the ground around the trees was compacted and the roots of the trees did not receive enough oxygen.
 This also has a negative impact on tree growth, Siirtola explains.

 According to the literature one tree can absorb up to 6 m³ of rainwater.
 Tree-based solutions can therefore reduce the load towards cities’ stormwater systems especially during heavy rain falls, when the systems can be overloaded.
-The city of Pori has had an unforgettable experience about the matter: Finland’s presumably most severe city flood ever was in the center of Pori in 2007.
-Furthermore, the tree tank solution will reduce the need to construct new pipelines and treatment solutions.
+The city of Pori has had an unforgettable experience about the matter: Finland’s presumably most severe city flood ever was in the centre of Pori in 2007.
+Furthermore, the stormwater tree solution will reduce the need to construct new pipelines and treatment solutions.

 As for the harmful substances in the runoff water, the MUSTBE project has promised to deliver the following goal: removal of at least 60% of suspended solids, 30% of nitrogen, 50% of hydrocarbons (from oil products) and 40% of metals.